 A transcript of the conversation published by the White House confirms that this conversation took place and that Trump did indeed try to arrange a quid pro quo with Zelensky.

-Trump, to be fair, has barely even tried to deny the story — although he has, in typically understated fashion, denounced talk of impeachment as “the greatest scam in the history of American politics.”
+Trump, to be fair, has barely even tried to deny the story — although, in typically understated fashion, he has denounced talk of impeachment as “the greatest scam in the history of American politics.”

 The Zelensky scandal was the final straw for Pelosi.